Chemical Engineering (ChE)

 CHE 411.
 Plant Design I: Process Design and Economics.
 4 Credits.

 Introduction to how projects are executed in the process industries, including an understanding of what constitutes preliminary process design, preliminary cost estimation, the fundamentals of economics as applied to process economic assessment, sustainability considerations in design, oral & written communications, teamwork, and the typical drawings and other deliverables produced during the scoping phase of process plant design.
 There is a particular emphasis on safety considerations in design.
-Prerequisites: CHE 206, CHE 303, CHE 305 and CHE 321.
+Prerequisites: CHE 303 and C or better in CHE 201, CHE 206, CHE 305 and CHE 321.
 F.

 CHE 412.
 Plant Design II: Process Project Engineering.
 5 Credits.

 Proficiency is gained in the development of the preliminary design for a major chemical process.
 In addition, this course provides an introduction to the second stage of process design--the conceptual design process including an introduction to Piping and Instrument-level design development, process control design and facility layout.
 A variety of oral communications skills are included.
-Prerequisite: CHE 411.
+Prerequisite: C or better in CHE 411.
 S.

 CHE 420.
 Capstone in Sustainable Energy.
 1 Credit.